avocado-lion/JEMM_Carbon_Scalability_Tool/README.md

-# JEMM_Carbon_Scalibility_Tool
+# JEMM_Carbon_Scalability_Tool
-This repository's purpose is to establish public access to the JEMM Carbon Scalibility Tool Version 10 python code.
+This repository's purpose is to establish public access to the JEMM Carbon Scalability Tool Version 10 Python code.

 # About
 JEMM Carbon is a student capstone team at Simon Fraser University (SFU), Sustainable Energy Engineering (SEE), in Vancouver, Canada.